Matheus28/ws28/README.md

 server.Listen(port);
 ```

+You can also check `echo.cpp` for an echo server implementation.

 ## What's the license?

 Most files are MIT.
 The base64 and sha1 code are BSD, feel free to pull request some MIT licensed code to replace those.